p2panda/handbook/website/docs/tutorials/tauri.md

 ### Persistent storage

-There are actually two places where application data will be persisted from, one is the backend where we are working now, this will be things like the `aquadoggo` identity, config and database, the other is from the frontend client code.
+There are actually two places from which application data will be persisted: one is the backend where we are working now, this will be things like the `aquadoggo` identity, config and database, the other is from the frontend client code.
 When working in the browser we're quite used to using LocalStorage to persist data between sessions.
 We use this very same pattern in Tauri, except we now have control over where and how this data is stored on the filesystem.

 On a Linux platform the app data directory will be `~/.local/share/{identifier}` with `{identifier}` coming from your `Tauri.toml` configuration file: